Undergraduate degree programs

 - Students should have a basic knowledge of human behavior and social, political and cultural institutions.

 All freshmen majoring in areas offered within the College of Humanities and Sciences are advised through University Academic Advising.
 Please refer to the “Undergraduate study” section of this bulletin for further information on the first-year advising program.
-After attaining sophomore standing, students within the college receive academic advising from within the department or school of their majors.
+After attaining sophomore standing, students within the College of Humanities and Sciences receive academic advising from within the department or school of their majors.
 The advising system for each department and school varies somewhat; however, each student is assigned an adviser according to their program of study.
 Students are encouraged to take full advantage of the educational and career-planning assistance provided by their assigned faculty advisers.
 Ultimately, students are responsible for understanding all university and college requirements needed to earn a degree and for seeking out academic advising on a regular basis.
 The academic advisers provide assistance with interpreting policies, requirements and regulations, maximizing academic success, and enriching the overall undergraduate educational experience.

 All baccalaureate degree programs in the College of Humanities and Sciences require students to complete a minimum of 120 credits.
 No more than four of those credits can be physical education/activity courses.
 See program descriptions for exact number of major credits (30 credit minimum) and elective courses to complete the total required 120 credits.
 For students majoring in a four-year bachelor’s degree program within the College of Humanities and Sciences (including students in the pre-dental, pre-medical, pre-optometry, pre-veterinary and extended teacher preparation program classifications), there are four areas of requirements that the student must complete for graduation:

 - University general education requirements (see departmental major sections for any additional ancillary requirements)1